Lietaer, Samuel

 Master’s in political science, Vrije Universiteit Brussel (VUB)

-Samuel Lietaer is a Visiting Research Fellow at UNU-CRIS, where he works for the Climate Resilience Initiative project.
-As part of the team of international researchers from UNU-CRIS, UNU-MERIT and UNU-EHS, he collects data and analyses the responses to the 2021 floods at various levels of governance systems in Belgium (response strategy, anticipation/forecast measures, information sharing mechanisms); he evaluates the level of competence, connection, collaboration, and exchange in the context of flood risk governance from supranational to local levels; he synthesizes the challenges and opportunities for regional integration and cross-border collaboration between Belgian, Dutch and German actors in building effective disaster management; he also examines the feasibility for vertical and horizontal integration for climate (flood) resilience based on multi-level governance frameworks.
-Finally, Samuel helps to prepare and to coordinate events by the UNU-Climate Resilience Initiative.
+Samuel Lietaer was a Visiting Research Fellow at UNU-CRIS, where he worked for the Climate Resilience Initiative project.
+As part of the team of international researchers from UNU-CRIS, UNU-MERIT and UNU-EHS, he collected data and analysed the responses to the 2021 floods at various levels of governance systems in Belgium (response strategy, anticipation/forecast measures, information sharing mechanisms); he evaluated the level of competence, connection, collaboration, and exchange in the context of flood risk governance from supranational to local levels; he synthesized the challenges and opportunities for regional integration and cross-border collaboration between Belgian, Dutch and German actors in building effective disaster management; he also examined the feasibility for vertical and horizontal integration for climate (flood) resilience based on multi-level governance frameworks.
+Finally, Samuel helped to prepare and to coordinate events by the UNU-Climate Resilience Initiative.

 Samuel is an environmental social scientist working on both the policies and the subjective dimensions of human interactions with environmental change, with a focus on marginal regions of low-income countries.
 His main research interests relate to climate change adaptation issues, human mobilities related to environmental and climate change and (sustainable) development policies in low-income settings.